 Roseville's off-street trails are a great place for fun, recreation and transportation.
 With courtesy, common sense, and a few safety guidelines, all visitors can have a safe and enjoyable experience.
 Be a responsible trail user, Share the Trail.

 Have fun learning about local history and native culture by joining our team of docent volunteers.
 After training, volunteer docents lead tours of the Maidu Museum & Historic Site.
-Training starts July 28.
+Summer 2016 Training starts August 2.

 Parking in Downtown Roseville is impacted by various roadway and construction projects.
 These projects may impact parking at the Civic Center, Firestation #1, Downtown Library and downtown businesses.
 Downtown visitors are encouraged to park in the free parking garage which is closely located to many downtown locations.
 Where to Park - Free Parking Downtown